 3 Biggest Mistakes When Building a Buyer Persona

 Yeah, awesome.
 Thank you very much, Randy.
 It’s been a fantastic presentation.
-We’ve had a few audio issues, but I think though the general vibe message has got across.
-Just whilst I’m switching to my screen to do a quick demo Randy, what would you say three biggest mistakes in building a buyer persona are?
+We’ve had a few audio issues, but I think the general vibe message has got across.
+Just whilst I’m switching to my screen to do a quick demo Randy, what would you say the three biggest mistakes in building a buyer persona are?

 Not enough information.
 Not asking our customers, not talking to them.
 We’re just guessing or just looking at them.
 We need to talk to people: that’s the big one.
 I would say not going deep enough.
 Not digging enough.
 The third one would be that there is a reliance on demographics, not psychographics.

 How SEMrush Can provide Useful Buyer Persona Data

 I’m just going to jump into a quick tool that SEMrush has got live.
 If you’re looking to understand a bit more about who your customers are, your audience, et cetera, there’s a neat little tool inside SEMrush that if you have SEMrush and you open it up and you navigate to the Marketing Insights, and then Market Explorer.

 I’m just going to show you an example of the New York Times here and what we can find out, really.
 What we’ve got here, is we’ve got what’s known as the Growth Quadrant, which helps you to visualize the competitive landscape.